DirkTorre/website/readme.md

 - [Django ORM Cheatsheet: Mastering Database Operations in Django](https://djangocentral.com/django-orm-cheatsheet/)

 ### Class based views

 - [Create View](https://www.pythontutorial.net/django-tutorial/django-createview/)

-# Notes
+## Notes

 Pushed sqlite database django superuser to github.
 That's fine for development, but bad for deployment.

-# TODO's
+## TODO's

+- details:
     - delete database from main branch and replace with dummie database, provide instructions on how to setup
     - include environment file in commit

+### plan

+- reviews:
+    - create a update view
+    - create a delete view
+    - database model should return a link to the update view

+- movie list:
+    - list view with pagination.
+    - links to detail views.
+    - filtering